poodlepl/glowing-journey/README.md

 ## Lexer
 1. Find out ways to implement the lexer, apart from lex/yacc.
 2. Add a lookahead to the lexer.
+3. Change the internals, along with the identifier names.